Premium pet food out of conviction - out of love for animals!

 Origin

-cheerful & funny
+cheerful & fun

 He likes

-He does not like
+He doesn't like

 pushy dogs, rain